 AR 101.
 A Survey of Art and Music (3)

-An introduction to the stylistic characteristics and cultural climate of the important artistic epochs in history, and includes both the western and the Northwestern or ethnic traditions.
-(See MU 101.)
+An introduction to the stylistic characteristics and cultural climate of the important artistic epochs in history, and includes both the Western and the non-western or ethnic traditions.
+(See MU 101).
+Materials fee required.

 AR 102.
 Design (3)